 Discover the breathtaking "meravigliosa" Umbria, Italy.
-This tour offers the right combination of visiting typical Umbrian towns and walking through exciting colourful landscapes with unique views.
-Umbria has been praised for its beauty since Roman times, because of its greenness, lots of lakes, rivers, refreshing springs, mountain streams and waterfalls.
-The tour starts in the beautiful and fascinating town of Assisi, the pilgrims’ town built against the slopes of Mount Subasio and finishes in Spoleto - a very special town with many squares, lovely little streets, shops with local delicacies and handicrafts, restaurants and a lot of sights to visit.
-But not only Assisi is a highlight, because the Valle Umbra is famous for its medieval towns and the following days you will walk from one art treasure to the other; Spello, Bevagna, Montefalco, Trevi and Spoleto.
+This tour offers the right combination of visiting typical Umbrian towns and walking through exciting, colorful landscapes with unique views.
+Umbria has been praised for its beauty since Roman times because of its greenness, lots of lakes, rivers, refreshing springs, mountain streams, and waterfalls.
+The tour starts in the beautiful and fascinating town of Assisi, the pilgrims' town built against the slopes of Mount Subasio, and finishes in Spoleto - an extraordinary city with many squares, lovely little streets, shops with local delicacies and handicrafts, restaurants, and a lot of sights to visit.
+But not only Assisi is a highlight because the Valle Umbra is famous for its medieval towns, and the following days, you will walk from one art treasure to the other; Spello, Bevagna, Montefalco, Trevi, and Spoleto.

 Itinerary: